newrelic/newrelic-azure-log-ingestion/README.md

 ## Getting Started

-Now that you have your New Relic reporting stack setup in your Azure account, you need to configure your App Insights resources to start sending telemetry data to it.
+Now that you have your New Relic export stack setup in your Azure account, you need to configure your App Insights resources to start sending telemetry data to it.

 ### Automatic Reporting with Azure Policy

-You can automatically configure your Function Apps to report App Insights telemetry to New Relic using an [Azure Policy](https://docs.microsoft.com/en-us/azure/azure-monitor/deploy-scale).
+You can automatically configure your App Insights resources to report telemetry to New Relic using an [Azure Policy](https://docs.microsoft.com/en-us/azure/azure-monitor/deploy-scale).

 This is the easiest option as it only needs to be setup once and all existing and future App Insights resources will be automatically configured to report to New Relic.
 Keep in